OWASP/www-policy/operational/mailing-list.md

 ## Member and Leader Defined

 For the purposes of this policy, “member” unless occurring at the beginning of a sentence refers to individuals who join a list.
 “Member” refers to Members of the OWASP Foundation as defined in the Bylaws.
-Subject to the policies above, generally any one can become a member of a Mailing List; however being a member of list is not the same as being a Member of the OWASP Foundation.
+Subject to the policies above, generally any one can become a member of a Mailing List; however, being a member of list is not the same as being a Member of the OWASP Foundation.